phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] For each common-code component (sun, scenery-phet, vegas, …) that opaquely registers observers or listeners, is there a call to that component’s `dispose` function, or is it obvious why it isn't necessary, or is there documentation about why `dispose` isn't called?
-An example of why no call to `dispose` is needed is if the component is used in a screen view that would never be removed from the scene graph.
+An example of why no call to `dispose` is needed is if the component is used in a `ScreenView` that would never be removed from the scene graph.
 - [ ] Are there leaks due to registering observers or listeners?
 The following guidelines should be followed unless there it is obviously no need to unlink, or documentation (in-line or in the implementation nodes)added about why following them is not necessary.
 Unlink is not needed for properties contained in classes that are never disposed of,